KishorJena/react-snackbars-stack/README.md

 React Snackbars Stack is a flexible and easy-to-use library for displaying snackbars in your React applications.
 It provides a simple API to show notifications with different severities and customizable options.
 Whether you need to show a single snackbar or manage a stack of multiple snackbars, this library has you covered.

-**Purpose:** I created this for my personal use because Notistack has not updated its dependencies, which was causing issues in my project deployment.
-I have published this for anyone looking for an alternative to Notistack.(Although this package is not better then Notistack.)

 ## Installation

 Install the package using npm or yarn: